Qalthos/blog/content/FOSS@RIT/introducing-fossrit-timeline-year-in-review.rst

 able to tell people about it.

 The first section concerned the few things we had done that hadn't yet hit `Timeline`_.
-This was a fairly sizeable chunk of things, and we needed a good, rapid-entry way of getting more events in there.
+This was a fairly sizable chunk of things, and we needed a good, rapid-entry way of getting more events in there.
 No problem, I had done some work on that before, I could get it running and dump events in there no problem.